Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Resolution test

 Note that the scaling of the parameter $h$ also enlarges the size of the smoothing region.
-In the case of the Diffusing Stream regime, this enlargement leads to a modification in the initial temperature gradient, resulting in a slight impact on the stream diffusion.
-This explains the small break in convergence between $\Delta_{\rm{min}}=R_{\stream}/32$ and $\Delta_{\rm{min}}=R_{\stream}/64$.
+In the case of the {\it diffusing stream} regime, this enlargement leads to a modification in the initial temperature gradient, resulting in a slight impact on the stream diffusion.
+This explains the small break in convergence, as from $\Delta_{\rm{min}}=R_{\stream}/4$ to $\Delta_{\rm{min}}=R_{\stream}/32$, the results start converging, but between $\Delta_{\rm{min}}=R_{\stream}/32$ and $\Delta_{\rm{min}}=R_{\stream}/64$, the difference between solutions suddenly increases.
 To further investigate this effect, we conducted simulations without scaling the parameter $h$.

 To assess the quantitative convergence, we introduce the time-averaged relative error of a given quantity $X$ as follows: